Volvo S80: First generation (1998–2006)

 The design takes styling cues from the Volvo ECC concept.
 The first-generation S80 is based on the Volvo P2 platform.
 Over 368,000 first-generation S80s were built.
 The S80 featured a straight-six engine in a transverse engine mounting.
 No existing manual gearbox would fit in the engine bay with the six-cylinder engine, so Volvo had to develop their own, the M65.
-It featured also an environmental specification, covering aspects such as allergens from textiles, fuel economy and the life cycle of the car from production to dismantling.
+It also featured an environmental specification, covering aspects such as allergens from textiles, fuel economy and the life cycle of the car from production to dismantling.

 Volvo continued its safety tradition, offering front and rear integrated crumple zones, driver and front passenger dual threshold airbags with a collapsible three-stage steering column, Side Impact Protection System (SIPS) supplemented with air bags for driver and front passenger, along with a side curtain airbag for front and rear passengers, anti-submarine seats, five padded head restraints with Whiplash Protection System (WHIPS), and automatic seat belt pretensioners while front belts also have height adjustment.

 The S80 was initially available with four different engines.
 Starting the range was a detuned 2.4-litre 104 kW five-cylinder.
 This was also available as a compressed natural gas (CNG) and as a liquefied petroleum gas (LPG) version.
 The fully tuned version produced 125 kW.
 Next up was a 2.9-litre 144 kW six-cylinder, then 200 kW T6, and finally, the 103 kW 2.5-litre Volkswagen-sourced Turbocharged Direct Injection (TDI) diesel engine.
 The 2.9 has a straight-six engine, while the T6 was powered by a de-bored twin-turbocharged version.
 The S80 used CAN bus multiplexing wiring to simplify the various electronic components and safety systems and linking the various ECU to save complexity and weight.

 In 2000, there was the addition of the 149 kW 2.5T, available with standard all-wheel drive.
 The 2.5T model featured a light-pressure turbocharger. and addition of the 149 kW 2.3T, available in Thailand Version.
 Late 2001 introduced the 120 kW five-cylinder common rail diesel D5, detuned to 96 kW and sold as 2.4D in some markets.
 In some European countries, the entry level S80 came with a 2.0-litre five-cylinder turbocharged engine producing 182 PS and a T5 badged S80 with the same engine but tuned to 226 PS with the help of the Mitsubishi TD04-16t high pressure turbo also found in the early S60 T5s.
 These were sold in countries such as Portugal where larger capacity engines were penalized by heavy taxes.